ccadek/dotfiles/.github/Readme.md

 You will most likely have issues with pulling.
 That is ok, with `config status` you can see which files are conflicting and either back them up, or completely remove them.
 Afterwards run the command again, it should now succeed.

+# After first installation

+### bat

+bat is configured with the [Catppuccin Mocha](https://github.com/catppuccin/bat) theme in `.config/bat`.
+In order for bat to really use that theme run `bat cache --build`.

 ## Initializing pre-commit hooks

 These dotfiles are using [pre-commit](https://pre-commit.com/) hooks to make sure all dotfiles are consistently formatted.
 This is a WIP and I will see how far I will take this.
 As pre-commit usually expects a regular repo we have to trick around a little bit.